5 Reasons Why Handwritten Notes Are Powerful

 The main focus should always be on your donors, so you can build authentic relationships.

-CREATE PERSONAL EXPERIENCES
+3. HOW TO CREATE PERSONAL EXPERIENCES

 To keep up with authentic communication, you can create personal experiences!
 How do you do that?
 Well, make sure to keep donor profiles and use their names when sending emails, newsletters, donation cards, impact reports, and postcards.
 It is also important to consistently send messages to donors and volunteers to let them know your organization is working hard for the cause.